AliVaghey/Quick-Access/README.md

 # Quick-Access
-This is a rainmeter skin consisting of 3 docks.
+This is a rainmeter skin consisting of 4 docks and a Clock.